 Yet another Christian sex book is hurting many brothers and sisters in Christ.
 Shame on Zondervan for giving a celebrity pastor a platform to speak into a topic in which he is not professionally trained in order to make money.
 Gary Thomas shares on his blog that the reason he and Debra Fileta partnered to write a sex book was three-fold.
 One is “given the current sociological climate, my publisher (Zondervan) and I didn’t feel that the time was right for an older male to write a book on his own lecturing men and women about sex.”
 The second (unstated) reason is Zondervan also knows many Christian men will not read books written solely by a female author.
-Which leads to the third reason – because “Christian publishing is a business,” they decided to create a book that benefited from a “pastor who focuses on the spiritual side and a licensed counselor who focuses on the practical side.”
-Gary himself recognizes that he is not a licensed counselor, and that he was brought on board for his male authority and “spiritual” contributions.
+Which leads to the third reason – because “Christian publishing is a business,” they decided to create a book that benefited from a “[celebrity] pastor who focuses on the spiritual side and a licensed counselor who focuses on the practical side.”
+Gary himself recognizes that he is not a licensed counselor.
+He was brought on board for his well-known name, male “authority, ” and “spiritual” contributions.
 In his new book, he (ab)uses his spiritual authority to make bold claims about male and female sexuality based on his own opinions and life experiences, instead of the Bible.

 In his new book, Gary Thomas (ab)uses his spiritual authority to make bold claims about male and female sexuality based on his own opinions and life experiences, instead of the Bible.

-I started to investigate, and I was shocked by Gary Thomas’ responses to women voicing concerns about his book.
+I’ve had positive experiences with both Gary Thomas and Debra Fileta in the past.
+I was looking forward to their new book, so I was surprised by the negative press on social media concerning their new book Married Sex, and even more shocked by Gary Thomas’ responses to women voicing concerns about his book.
 He has not displayed the gentleness and humility that I would have expected from him.
-Instead of listening and engaging with legitimate concerns, he has responded by doubling down and being dismissive.
-Everything about his attitude has saddened me and inclined me to sympathize with the women trying to engage with him.
+Everything about his attitude has saddened me.
 (Blogger Shannon Ashley has documented some of the social media controversary here.)
-On his Facebook page, Gary Thomas posted a review (Oct 18, 2021) saying his critics weren’t reading his book “carefully and charitably,” implying that if you didn’t come to a charitable conclusion of his book, you weren’t intellectually capable of reading the book carefully.
-I couldn’t believe how hard he was trying to silence the voices of his female critics.
-I finally decided to read Married Sex to figure out what was going on.
+I finally decided to read Married Sex myself.
 As many other readers have already pointed out, the problematic content overwhelmingly lies in Gary Thomas’ chapters.
-If Debra Fileta had written a stand-alone book, I think this would be a decent resource, but the subtle misogyny and misandry woven throughout laced with Gary Thomas’ “spiritual” language is exactly what makes this book so insidiously dangerous.
-I’m not going to regurgitate the content that other readers have already raised concerns about in their negative reviews–these women have clearly read the book and their concerns should not be dismissed.
-(If you’re new to the conversation, Amazon reviews are a great resource for the pros and cons of the book).
-In this review, I want to focus on how Gary Thomas dangerously couches several half-truths and ideologies–based on his own personal experiences, very small survey samples, and questionable scientific studies–in biblical language without offering a strong biblical exegesis of married sex.
+If Debra Fileta had written a stand-alone book, this would be a decent resource, but Gary Thomas’ paternalistic opinions doused in “spiritual” language makes this book insidiously dangerous.
+I’m not going to regurgitate other reader’s concerns–these (mostly) women have clearly read the book and their concerns should not be dismissed.
+(If you’re new to the conversation, Amazon and Goodreads reviews are great resources for the pros and cons of the book).
+In this review, I want to focus on how Gary Thomas dangerously couches several half-truths and ideologies–based on anecdotes, very small survey samples, and questionable scientific studies–in biblical language without offering a strong biblical exegesis of married sex.

 First chapters of books are important.
 They establish the tone and foundation on which the rest of the book is built.
 Chapter One, titled “The Song of all Songs,” opens with information about Jocelyn and Danny’s sex life together.
 Gary Thomas establishes “Jocelyn” as his everywoman to explain female sexuality to his readers.
-Unlike boys, Jocelyn never talked about or looked forward to sex as a teenager, but when she realized she liked married sex, she got herself kicked out of a bible study for sharing, because apparently all the other women derived more pleasure from verbally bashing their husbands than from having sex with them.
-Personally, I’ve never been in a bible study like that, and in another post, The Prude or Slut Conundrum in Evangelic Spaces, I elaborate on how women are problematically caricatured as frigid prudes in Married Sex specifically and Christian resources generally.
+(In fact, Thomas may quote Jocelyn on sex more frequently than he quotes the Bible throughout his book.)
+Unlike boys, Jocelyn never talked about or looked forward to sex as a teenager.
+When she realized she liked married sex, she got herself kicked out of a bible study for sharing, because apparently all the other women derived more pleasure from verbally bashing their husbands.
+Personally, I’ve never been in a bible study like that, and in another post, The Prude or Slut Conundrum in Evangelical Spaces, I elaborate on how women are problematically caricatured as frigid prudes in Married Sex specifically and Christian resources generally.
 Don’t worry, the author eventually gets to the Bible.
 He interprets Proverbs 5:18-19: “[Her breasts] give an influence over their husbands that can reset any power balances that occur because of other issues.
 Many young women have learned how one quick flash of their breasts can change the climate in the room like nothing else ever will.
 This ability to enthrall is a distinctly human characteristic, by the way.
 A woman’s breast are unique among primates…No animals share this trait” (13).
-Since this problematic statement has already been covered by many other reviewers, let’s move on.
+Since problematic issues of power dynamics and objectification of female bodies has been covered by many other reviewers, let’s move on.
 The opening line of Song of Songs, initiated by a woman declaring her desire to be kissed by her man, is twisted by the author to ultimately be about the man’s desire, because the author believes women aren’t designed to initiate (61).
 I felt like his constant emphasis throughout the book that God “designed [the woman] to be desired by [her] husband” (227) without also emphasizing the converse diminishes the agency and passion of the woman introduced in the opening line of the Song.
+He consistently uses a paternalistic tone to rescue women from their frigidity.
 Also concerningly, as his main thesis, the author asserts that married sex is the Song of Songs, on the same level of the biblical language of King of Kings, Lord of Lords, and Holy of Holies: “So when describing the sexual relationship between a man and a woman as the ‘song of songs,’ the Bible doesn’t call this physical union merely the most powerful human experience, the most pleasurable human experience, or the most celebrated human experience–it’s called the experience beyond all others” (4).
-I find this interpretation of the Song of Songs to be deeply problematic, for only a minority of God’s people–happily married couples, and even then, only for a season, and not in eternity–are able to participate in this Song.
+I find this interpretation of the Song of Songs to be deeply problematic, for only a minority of God’s people—happily married straight couples in their prime with no debilitating physical or mental health issues—are able to participate in this Song.
+Not to mentiony, no one will be given in marriage in eternity.
 Certainly, the poem can and should be read as an erotic song between a husband and wife, for poetry allows for more than one meaning, but I would argue that the correct interpretation of the ultimate “Song of Songs” is the historical understanding of the relationship between Christ and his Bride, the church, a song in which all of God’s children get to participate.
 Aimee Byrd writes “We cannot begin to know the richest way to love our spouse if we do not have our desires properly oriented to our Great Lover, Jesus Christ.
 Is this not imperative for both singles and marrieds?…The Song does not teach us how to perfect our marriages or single life.
-It teaches us how to perfect our love for Christ in a knowledge of his love for us” (Sexual Reformation 39).
+It teaches us how to perfect our love for Christ in a knowledge of his love for us” (Sexual Reformation 30).
 To elevate married sex to the level of the “Song of Songs” feels idolatrous.
 Like I said, first chapters of books are important.
 In the opening chapter of Married Sex, the author paints women as frigid prudes, objectifies women’s bodies, and elevates married sex to an idolatrous level.

 Throughout the rest of the book, Gary Thomas frequently invokes biblical design language without backing up his claims with Scripture.
 One of the worst examples in this book might be on page 55: “The very act of sex speaks of profound differences in gender: forcefulness that requires gentleness, initiating that requires receiving, control met with surrender.
 The complementary acts of sex reflect the divine truth of two becoming one.”
 So, according to the author, “divine truth” is that manliness equals forcefulness, initiation, and control.
 Womanliness is gentle, receptive, and surrendering.
 (Which, by the way, would also equal a very boring sex life for many.)
 And someone needs to correct the Shulamite woman in Song of Songs for her unbiblical sexual initiation: “Let him kiss me with the kisses of his mouth…Take me away with you—let us hurry!
 Let the king bring me into his chambers” (1:2,4).